The Answers to the 12 Most Contentious Health Debates

 Are there benefits to intermittent fasting?

-Researchers are still studying intermittent fasting's benefits.
-"It all depends on what factors you consider and the duration of your fasts," says Andres E. Ayesta, MS, RD, LD, CSCS, CSSD, founder of Vive Nutrition.
-"The typical approach of 16 hours fasting and eight hours of eating helps you have better control over your daily caloric intake for those trying to lose weight.
+Researchers are still studying intermittent fasting’s benefits.
+“It all depends on what factors you consider and the duration of your fasts,” says registered dietitian Andres E. Ayesta, founder of Vive Nutrition.
+“The typical approach of 16 hours fasting and eight hours of eating helps you have better control over your daily caloric intake for those trying to lose weight.
 There are some animal studies looking at the effects in longevity and some data shows it may help.
 One thing that is important to understand is that this is not a magic solution for health or weight loss.
-You still need to be aware of your total caloric intake because eating more than what your body needs in that period of time will not help your weight goals, and ultimately health."
-Here are some proven benefits of intermittent fasting if you want to give it a try.
+You still need to be aware of your total caloric intake because eating more than what your body needs in that period of time will not help your weight goals, and ultimately health.”

 Is a vegan or vegetarian diet healthier than eating meat and animal products?